 - Send the money.
 After pressing “Send” (or the equivalent button in your wallet), the ETC amount will be deducted from your wallet and added to the recipient’s.
 The transaction should appear immediately, but it might take about a minute to verify completely.

-Making money with Ethereum Classic
+Getting Ethereum Classic